$Q$-shaped derived categories as derived categories of differential graded bimodules: Main results

 \subsection{Acknowledgements}

-The author wishes to thank P.~J{\o}rgensen, H.~Holm and D.~Nkansah for useful discussions on $Q$-shaped derived categories, H.~Holm and P.~J{\o}rgensen for bringing to his attention results in~\cite[Sec.~5]{HJ24} that are crucial to the proof of \Cref{thm:Q-shaped-bimodules}, and P.~J{\o}rgensen for his comments on earlier versions of this article.
+The author wishes to thank, H.~Holm, P.~J{\o}rgensen and D.~Nkansah for useful discussions on $Q$-shaped derived categories, H.~Holm and P.~J{\o}rgensen for bringing to his attention results in~\cite[Sec.~5]{HJ24} that are crucial to the proof of \Cref{thm:Q-shaped-bimodules}, and P.~J{\o}rgensen for his comments on earlier versions of this article.
+The author thanks Merlin Christ for the reference to ~\cite[Sec.~4.1]{HSS17}.
+Finally, the author thanks the anonymous referee(s) for their useful comments on a previous version of this article that lead, in particular, to the inclusion of \Cref{rmk:alternative_means}.